eastlondoner/cursor-tools/tests/feature-behaviors/youtube/youtube-command.md

 ### Scenario 10: Configuration - Using Config Options (Configuration)
 **Task Description:**
-Verify that cursor-tools respects configuration options in cursor-tools.config.json for the YouTube command.
+Verify that cursor-tools respects the model and max token configuration options in cursor-tools.config.json for the YouTube command.
+Try calling it with different combinations of model and max tokens.
+Note: Valid model options for youtube are gemini-2.0-flash and gemini-2.5-pro-exp-03-25. gemini 2.5 has a max token limit of 60000 tokens, gemini 2.0 flash has a max token limit of 8000 tokens.

 **Expected Behavior:**
-- The command should use the default values defined in the configuration
+- The command should use the model defined in the configuration if no command line --model param is set
 - If custom values are provided via command line, they should override the defaults

 **Success Criteria:**
 - The YouTube command correctly uses the configured default model, max tokens, default type, and default format
 - Command line parameters override configuration settings
-- The behavior is consistent with other cursor-tools commands

-### Scenario 11: Performance - Long Videos (Performance)
-**Task Description:**
-Test the performance and handling of longer videos (5-10 minutes) to evaluate the quality of summaries and transcripts.

-**Expected Behavior:**
-- For videos within length limitations, the command should complete successfully
-- The quality of the summary or transcript should be reasonable even for longer videos
-- The command should provide status updates during processing

-**Success Criteria:**
-- Command completes successfully for videos within length limitations
-- Output quality remains consistent even for longer videos
-- Status updates are provided during processing